South Africa's Zuma asks watchdog to delay report on his business ties

 The presidency said in a statement that Zuma had asked Madonsela's office to confirm by Tuesday that it would not conclude the current investigation and issue any report until he was given a chance to question the witnesses involved.

-"The President would want to exercise his right to question some of the witnesses before responding to the written questions and adducing evidence," it said, adding that Zuma wanted to be assisted by a legal representative.
+"Furthermore, the President would want to exercise his right to question some of the witnesses before responding to the written questions and adducing evidence," the statement said adding that he wanted to be assisted by a legal representative.

-Zuma will testify after speaking to witnesses and reviewing any evidence that implicated him in the matter, the presidency added.
+Zuma would testify after speaking to witnesses and reviewing any evidence that implicated him in the matter, the statement added.
+There was no immediate comment from the watchdog's office.

-The Public Protector's office said in a statement that Zuma was given copies of the evidence implicating him on Oct.
-1 and that a letter has been prepared to advise the president to submit any questions to be put to witnesses on his behalf.

 Madonsela spoke to Zuma and his lawyers behind closed doors last week about the allegations that the Guptas had played a role in selecting cabinet members and used their relationship with the president to gain favour in terms of government tenders, payments and licenses.

-Her office said that for most of the four hours of questioning, the president's lawyers argued that the probe should be deferred to her successor, Busisiwe Mkhwebane.
+Her office said that for most of the four hours, the president's lawyers argued that the probe should be deferred to her successor, Busisiwe Mkhwebane.

 The Guptas, who moved to South Africa from India after apartheid fell in 1994, run businesses ranging from uranium and coal mining to media and information technology.